 - “Tra” = instrument or tool

-Therefore mantras are mantra is basically an “tool for the mind” — a tool that can help you calm your mind, increase clarity and reach a higher sense of being.
+Mantras are tools for the mind.
+They can help you calm your thoughts, gain clarity, and reach a higher state of being.

 What is meant by mantra

 An mantra is an “tool for the mind.”
-It’s a phrase or sound repeated.
+A phrase or sound is repeated.
 This can help you concentrate when you meditate or do spiritual exercises.

 What does the word mantra mean